mpfouziya/Customer-Churn-Prediction-Using-Artificial-Neural-Network/README.md

 # Results

 For the customer churn prediction, we need to reduce the False Negative (ie. prediction will not churn by mistake).
 Therefore, need to improve recall.
 Here we got a recall of 74% for our model.
+You can see the whole pipeline [here](https://github.com/mpfouziya/Customer-Churn-Prediction-Using-Artificial-Neural-Network/blob/main/Customer_Churn_Prediction_Using_ANN.ipynb)

 <p align="center">
 <img width="500" alt="postgreSQL" src="https://user-images.githubusercontent.com/37532698/110117923-03c8e100-7dd3-11eb-9a75-bde263530cd1.jpg"></p>